 MSN in Clinical Care Management in Adult and Geriatrics

-A career in caring for adults and older adults in a clinical care setting lends itself to being one of the most rewarding opportunities of both service and ministry to patients and their families.
-CCU’s Master of Science in Nursing program with a specialty track in Clinical Care Management in Adult and Geriatrics addresses the growing need for high-quality, specialized care for adult and geriatric patients.
-This program equips experienced nurses, as well as those gaining experience through clinical hours, to individualize the unique healthcare needs and support requirements of adult and geriatric patients.
-Students who have graduated with their BSN, have passed the NCLEX (state board exam), and are a registered nurse can begin the MSN program immediately.
+A career as an advanced practice registered nurse (APRN) caring for adults and older adults is one of the most rewarding nursing opportunities that includes both service and ministry.
+CCU’s Master of Science in Nursing program with a specialization in Clinical Care Management in Adult and Geriatrics prepares students to sit for the adult/geriatric clinical nurse specialist (CNS)_certification.
+This track addresses the growing need for high-quality, specialized care for adult and geriatric patients and their families.
+Nurses will be equipped to create and provide individualized care that addresses the needs and support requirements ofadults and older adults.
+A student who holds a BSN, has passed the NCLEX (state board exam), and is a registered nurse can begin the MSN program immediately.

 Demand for clinical care health care managers is projected to grow 18% between 2018-2028.*

-The Clinical Care Management in Adult and Geriatrics program offers a patient-centered, biblically-based approach to assisting patients holistically, focused on clinical prevention and improved health outcomes for adult patients with acute and complex chronic diseases.
-Taught and designed by leading experts in the field of geriatrics and education, the coursework for this specialty track unites biblical truth with clinical care competence, preparing nurses to work in diverse roles as a clinician, consultant, and coordinator of healthcare for adult and geriatric populations.
+The Clinical Care Management in Adult and Geriatrics track offers a patient-centered, biblically-based approach to assisting persons holistically, focused on clinical prevention and improved health outcomes for adult patients with acute and complex chronic diseases.
+Taught and designed by leading experts in the field of geriatrics and education, the coursework for this specialization unites biblical truth with clinical care competence, preparing nursesto assume the role of the CNS..
+Our graduates commonly work as clinical experts in areas such as patient specialty practice, nursing education, organizational leadership, or population-based health.

 - CCNE accredited